sciactive/pnotify/README.md

 `}`

-The Animate module also creates a method, `attention`, on notices which accepts an attention grabber class and an animation completed callback.
+The Animate module also creates a method, `attention(aniClass, callback)`, on notices which accepts an attention grabber class and an animation completed callback.

 ## Confirm Module

+Confirmation dialogs and prompts.

-`Confirm: {`
+`defaults = {`
 * `confirm: false`<br>
   Make a confirmation box.
 * `focus: null`<br>